CSIRO-enviro-informatics/agiftcrsth-linkset/README.md

 Another example is where "Administrative-law" in AGIFT is the same as "administrative-law" in the CRS Thesaurus hence:

-`agift:Administrative-law skos:exactMatch crsthadministrative-law .`
+`agift:Administrative-law skos:exactMatch crsth:administrative-law .`

 Finally, AGIFT's "Accommodation services" is similar to, but not exactly the same as CRS Thesaurus' "accomodation" hence:

-`agift:Accommodation-services skos:closeMatch crsthaccommodation .`
+`agift:Accommodation-services skos:closeMatch crsth:accommodation .`

 ### Linkset definition